 - Maintain a 3.0 GPA overall and a 3.0 in Film courses.

-Funding is contingent on the program's and college's budget, and is not guaranteed for the entire time a recipient is enrolled at Mason.
-Award amounts could also change.
+Funding is contingent on the program's and college's budgets, and is not guaranteed for a recipient's entire career at Mason.
+Award amounts might also change.

 Contact Film at Mason if you have questions or for more information about Film scholarships.

-- Grade point average and demonstration of academic excellence at Mason or other institutions.
+- Grade point average and demonstration of academic excellence at Mason or if a transfer student, at other institutions.

-- What have you worked on?
-Describe a recent project (script, film in progress, or completed film) in which you were either the writer, director, cinematographer, editor or producer.
+Tell us why filmmaking is important to you.
+Describe a recent project (script, film in progress, or completed film) on which you are the writer, director, cinematographer, editor or producer.
+How does this project demonstrate your values and goals in being a filmmaker?

-- Directing / Producing / Cine / Editing-Sound – link to Vimeo or Youtube video.
-3-5 minute film reel or clip of the film you just described
+- Directing / Producing / Cine / Editing-Sound Concentrations – Include a 3-5 minute film reel or clip of the film you described in your essay.
+Include a link to Vimeo or YouTube.

-- Screenwriting – 5-8 pages of the script of the film you just described.
-Descriptive statement (50 words or less): The goals and themes of the selection and its place in the larger piece.
+- Screenwriting Concentration – Include 5-8 pages of the script of the film you described in your essay.

-- College is expensive, and we all need financial assistance.
-Tell us how this scholarship will alleviate an extraordinary circumstance.
+Tell us how this scholarship might address an extraordinary financial circumstance.
 (50 words or less)

 Other Sources of Aid

-Students enrolled in FAVS 498 can enter Pitch competitions, which are held each semester during the showcase of senior work at the Film at Mason Fall Showcase in December and the Mason Film Festival in late April/May.
+Students enrolled in FAVS 498 can enter Pitch competitions, scheduled at the end of the Spring semester.
 The contests are juried by members of the Film at Mason Advisory Board, faculty, and industry professionals.
 Award winners receive cash prizes to help them offset the expenses of senior capstone projects.

 The Unpaid Internship Scholarship is open to all students who have secured an unpaid internship for summer or fall.
 Applicants must: